zachhardesty7/tamper-monkey-scripts-collection/README.md

   - [reddit-improve-saved-comments.user.js](reddit-improve-saved-comments.user.js): add a save button to all comments everywhere & to posts in the saved section of your profile
 - Randalls
   - [randalls-add-links-inside-cart.user.js](randalls-add-links-inside-cart.user.js): add links to products in your cart by fixing missing href on `<a />` tag
+- [Swagbucks gift cards][swagbucks-gift-cards]
+  - [swagbucks-sort-gift-cards-by-cashback.user.js](swagbucks-sort-gift-cards-by-cashback.user.js): add links to products in your cart by fixing missing href on `<a />` tag
 - FrankerFaceZ (Twitch)
   - [debug-ffz-twitch-compressor.user.js](debug-ffz-twitch-compressor.user.js): not for general use, but I found it useful for configuring my settings for the FFZ extension audio compressor